itsaramcc/hexim/README.md

 # HEXIM
-A terminal based Hex Editor written in Rust
+ A Hex Editor CLI written in Rust.